alexpietsch/random-identity/README.md

 To build the application, run `npm run build` and then start the application with `npm start`.

+## Known problems

+- Currently, the copy buttons don't work on every mobile browser
+- Emails are not displayed very good

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.